the1lab/1lab/src/1Lab/HLevel.lagda.md

 ```

 The proof that any proposition is a set is slightly more complicated.
-Since the desired equality `p ≡ q` is a square, we need to describe a
+Since the desired homotopy `p ≡ q` is a square, we need to describe a
 _cube_ where the missing face is the square we need.
 I have
 painstakingly illustrated it here: